lindaqtran/Team11/test/ABTEST.md

 - Changing the app's font from Merriweather to Oswald is hypothesized to improve readability and the overall aesthetic of the app, leading to a more positive first impression.
 This enhancement is expected to increase new user sign-ups and encourage more complete interactions with setting up profiles and engaging with the "Discover Recipes" feature, as the content appears more accessible and inviting.

 **Experiment:**
 - Setup: Implement a 50/50 split where half of the new users see the app's text in Merriweather (Control Group A) and the other half see the text in Oswald (Experiment Group B).
-This test will be conducted over a period of 4 weeks.
 - Audience: All new users during the test period.
 - Tracking: Using Firebase Analytics, track sign-up rates, the number of profiles fully set up with preferences, and engagement metrics with the "Discover Recipes" feature between the two groups.